 - Backed by a warranty

-Why I recommend High-End Blenders?
+Why do I recommend High-End Blenders?

-Look, high speed blenders are just so much more powerful, and they usually come with all the bells and whistles you could ever need (like different settings and interchangeable blades etc.).
+Look, high-speed blenders are just so much more powerful, and they usually come with all the bells and whistles you could ever need (like different settings and interchangeable blades, etc.).

-While lower priced blenders can and WILL get the job done, why would you want to settle for second best if you have the opportunity to invest in something that’ll probably last you a good 10 years or so?
+While lower-priced blenders can and WILL get the job done, why would you want to settle for second best if you have the opportunity to invest in something that’ll probably last you a good 10 years or so?

-High speed blenders are all-stars when it comes to pulverizing and extracting nutrients from the fiber or pulp, plus they’ve mastered the art of blending up ingredients like nuts and dates, which is saying a lot.
+High-speed blenders are all-stars when it comes to pulverizing and extracting nutrients from the fiber or pulp, plus they’ve mastered the art of blending up ingredients like nuts and dates, which is saying a lot.

 What are some of the best high-speed blenders?